coldfrontlabs/coldfrontlabs-drupalsi/README.md

       monthday: '*'
       month:    '*'
       weekday:  '*'
     auto_alias: true                    # Flag to generate the site alias automatically.
-Defaults to true.
+Defaults to true. (not yet implemented)
-    site_aliases:
-      -
+    site_aliases:                       # Specific values to enter into the sites.php file.
+These will be added after any automatically generated values.
+The ``sites_subdir`` value is used as the directory value by default. mysite.com:                       # Generates: $sites['8080.mysite.com'] = 'default';
+        domain: 'mysite.com'
+        port: 8080
+      myothersite.com:                  # Generates: $sites['myothersite.com.subpath'] = 'other';
+        domain: 'myothersite.com'
+        path: 'subpath'
     auto_drush_alias: true              # Flag to generate the drush alias automatically.
-Defaults to true.
+Defaults to true. (not yet implemented)
     drush_alias: 'mysite'               # Name to use when generating the drush site alias entry.
 Defaults to the name generate by Puppet for your site.
-It is highly recommended you set a value for alias.
+It is highly recommended you set a value for alias. (not yet implemented)
     additional_settings:                # Array of PHP lines to add to the settings.php file for your site.
 Note that these values are set after the install.php has been run.
       - '$conf["devel_debug_mail_directory"] = "/path/to/folder";'
       - '$conf["mail_system"]["default-system"] = "DevelMailLog";'